data-sandbox/ml-sandbox/README.md

-# ml-sandbox
+# Machine Learning Mini Projects
-Playground for machine learning experimenting
+Sandbox for experimenting with machine learning concepts and methods.